×

 • Serbian is spoken as a national language in: Bosnia, Croatia, Montenegro, Serbia.

 You will also get to know the continents where Kurdish and Serbian speaking countries lie.
-Based on the number of people that speak these languages, the position of Kurdish language is not available and position of Serbian language is 44.
+Based on the number of people that speak these languages, the position of Kurdish language is 14 and position of Serbian language is 44.
 Find all the information about these languages on Kurdish and Serbian.

 Kurdish and Serbian Language History